Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Differential Privacy Background

 For a symmetric tradeoff function $f$, denote by $c_f$ the unique value such that $f(1-c_f)=c_f$, which can be visualized as the intersection of $f$ with the line $1-\alpha$.
 The value $c_f$ is a central concept to many of the results in this paper; we highlight a few basic properties here.

 \begin{restatable}{lemma}{lemCfzero} Let $f$ be a symmetric tradeoff function.
-Then \begin{enumerate} \item $c_f\in [0,1/2]$ and if $f$ is nontrivial then $c_f\in [0,1/2)$, \item if $f=T(P,Q)$, then $\mathrm{TV}(P,Q)=1-2c_f$, \item $f_{0,(1-2c_f)}\leq f\leq f_{\ep_f,0}$, where $\ep_f=\log\left(\frac{1-c_f}{c_f}\right)$. \end{enumerate} \end{restatable} Property 2 of Lemma \ref{lem:Cfzero} makes explicit the connection between the tradeoff function and the total variation distance, which will be heavily used throughout the paper.
+Then, \begin{enumerate} \item $c_f\in [0,1/2]$ and if $f$ is nontrivial then $c_f\in [0,1/2)$, \item if $f=T(P,Q)$, then $\mathrm{TV}(P,Q)=1-2c_f$, \item $f_{0,(1-2c_f)}\leq f\leq f_{\ep_f,0}$, where $\ep_f=\log\left(\frac{1-c_f}{c_f}\right)$. \end{enumerate} \end{restatable} Property 2 of Lemma \ref{lem:Cfzero} makes an explicit connection between the tradeoff function and the total variation distance, which will be heavily used throughout the paper.
 By property 3 of Lemma \ref{lem:Cfzero}, for a given symmetric tradeoff function $f$, we can construct nontrivial upper and lower bounds for $f$ using only the value $c_f$.
+In particular, it shows that for any $f$, there is a pure-DP guarantee that implies $f$-DP, namely $(\epsilon_f,0)$-DP where $\ep_f = \log((1-c_f)/c_f)$.